PoisotLab/MS_befwm_softwarenote/ms.md

 biomass from a resource to its consumer thus depends on the body-mass ratio between them.

+{>>@tp This needs an additional paragraph to explain the need to change perspective from one interaction to a whole community.
+Needs to cite Berlow, at least, but also Holt, Payne, etc. Key message: there is a level of structure in food webs that matters beyond pairwise interactions.
+See also Stouffer on motifs to explain why larger scale is necessary.
+Finish by presenting the bioenergetic model applied to food webs.<<}

 Adaptations of this model have been use to show that allometric scaling enhances predictions regarding stability (Brose et al., 2006, Otto et al., 2007), interaction strength (Berlow et al., 2009, Boit et al., 2012, Iles et Novak, 2016)